zeek/zeek-docs/doc/script-reference/autogenerated-protocol-analyzer-index.rst

    See `RFC 6844 <https://tools.ietf.org/html/rfc6844>`__ for more details.

-   :c: The connection, which may be UDP or TCP depending on the type of the
+   :param c: The connection, which may be UDP or TCP depending on the type of the
       transport-layer session being analyzed.

-   :msg: The parsed DNS message header.
+   :param msg: The parsed DNS message header.

-   :ans: The type-independent part of the parsed answer record.
+   :param ans: The type-independent part of the parsed answer record.

-   :flags: The flags byte of the CAA reply.
+   :param flags: The flags byte of the CAA reply.

-   :tag: The property identifier of the CAA reply.
+   :param tag: The property identifier of the CAA reply.

-   :value: The property value of the CAA reply.
+   :param value: The property value of the CAA reply.

 .. zeek:id:: dns_SRV_reply
    :source-code: base/protocols/dns/main.zeek 535 538